mne-tools/mne-python/doc/glossary.rst

         diagrams of approximate sensor positions in top-down diagrams of the head, so-called topographies or topomaps).

+    minimum-norm estimation
+        Minimum-norm estimation (abbr. ``MNE``) can be used to generate a distributed map of activation on a :term:`source space`, usually on a cortical surface.
+        MNE uses a linear :term:`inverse operator` to project sensor measurements into the source space.
+The :term:`inverse operator` is computed from the :term:`forward solution` for a subject and an estimate of the noise covariance of sensor measurements.

     montage
         EEG channel names and the relative positions of the sensor w.r.t. the scalp.
         While layout are 2D locations, montages give 3D locations.
 A montage